How can you travel by train as a wheelchair user?

 Planning your journey by train? but giving it a second thought because of your wheelchair?

-Now some people share a viewpoint that in the case of standardized wheelchairs it’s not possible to travel in trains, but there are chances if you go for customized ones.
-So one can design for a customized wheelchair after taking a measurement of the doors of AC compartments as per their preference and requirement.
+Now some people have a viewpoint that in the case of standardized wheelchairs it’s not possible to travel by trains, but it’s better if you have a customized wheelchair.

 If you are using a mobility scooter it is always advisable or prior checking is required whether such scooters are allowed to be carried on the train that you wish to travel.
 Because certainly there are some train companies which may have restrictions on the size or weight of a vehicle that can be conveyed by rail.
-One should also keep certain things in mind like confirming that there are no works being carried out on the days that you wish to travel because this may create a little bit of problem.
-Occasionally train services are often replaced by buses if engineering works are being carried on.
+One should also keep certain things in mind like confirming that there are no works being carried out on the days that you wish to travel because this may create a little bit of an inconvenience.

 BOOKING TICKETS IN ADVANCE